-Collection agency is an organization that attempts to collect money from individuals (or businesses) who have not paid their bills on time.
-They will normally accept this account for collections only when its 60 days past due.
+Collection Agency is an organization that attempts to collect money from individuals (or businesses) who have not paid their bills on time.
+Accounts are typically transferred to them after they have been over 60-90 days past due.

-What kind of a debt can be assigned to a debt collection agency?
+What kind of debt can be assigned to a debt collection agency?

-1. Unpaid medical bills to a doctor or hospital.
+1. Unpaid medical bills of a doctor or hospital.

 2. Services or products which were sold but were not fully paid.

-3. Past due mortgage installments, credit cards bill or other forms of loans.
+3. Mortgage debt, credit cards bill or other forms of bank delinquencies.

-4. Non payment of phone bills, gym charges or other recurring membership fees.
+4. Unpaid phone bills, gym bills or other recurring membership fees.

 5. Unpaid installments of car loan, student loan or bank loans.